CMeeg/nextjs-aca/README.md

 The template also provides a logging implementation to allow for explicit logging of errors, warnings etc in your app's server-side code (including inside server components).
 The logger is implemented using [`pino`](https://getpino.io/) and sends logs to Application Insights via a `pino` [transport](https://github.com/CMeeg/pino-appinsights-transport).
 To use the logger in your app you can `import { logger } from '@/lib/instrumentation/logger'`.

+💡 To prevent runtime errors the `applicationinsights` and `pino` packages are opted-out of Next.js's bundling process via [`serverComponentsExternalPackages`](https://nextjs.org/docs/app/api-reference/next-config-js/serverComponentsExternalPackages).

-> Server-side instrumentation and logging to Application Insights requires a connection string to an Application Insights resource to be provided via an environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING`.
-Thie environment variable is provided to the app automatically by `azd provision`.
+> Server-side instrumentation and logging to Application Insights requires a connection string to an Application Insights resource to be provided via the environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING`.
+This environment variable is provided to the app automatically by `azd provision`.
 >
 > If the connection string is not available, for example when running in your development environment outside of `azd provision`, the instrumentation will not be initialised and the logger will fallback to using the [`pino-pretty`](https://github.com/pinojs/pino-pretty) transport to log to `console`.